sekelsta/genelib/Readme.md

 This library does not provide support for genetics on egg-laying species.
 Those features are still provided by [Detailed Animals](https://github.com/sekelsta/detailedanimals) instead.

 Aside from EntityBehaviors, if you have any sex-linked genes you should also add male:true/false to the entity's attributes to specify, for example, that roosters are male and hens are female.
 For convenience, if you leave this out it will take a guess based on the entity code + variant groups - if the whole thing contains the string "-female" it will be treated as female, otherwise as male.

+Note: "genelib.grow" is deprecated.
+Gene passing from baby to adult is handled via Harmony patching the vanilla grow.

 ### Seasonal animal breeding
 Entities using `genelib.multiply` can configure it to have more realistic timing of the breeding if the `seasonalbreeding` is installed.
 Supported options include: